BY ELIZABETH RUSSELL

 “Blanket, Berries, Mud,” repeated Roho to himself, over and over again.

-George and Richard were still rowing on the sea along the coast, and as they rounded a corner, they saw two figures in the distance on an island who immediately began to call and wave to them.
+George and Richard were still rowing on the sea along the coast, and as they rounded a corner, they saw two figures in the distance on an island, and as they came closer, the men began to call and wave to them.
 It was Terence and Corncob.
 Of course the two sailors took them in, and the boat was so full that the water came right up to the edge and they had to bail desperately with their hands until they reached the mainland, or they would have drowned.
 Even so, when they landed, all four men were soaked through.
-Terence was not very happy at all, but Corncob liked the sound of his squishy boots, and George and Richard just wished that the life of a knight could be more romantic.
+Terence was not very happy at all, but Corncob liked the sound of his squishy boots, and George and Richard just drippingly wished that the life of a knight could be more romantic.

 Roho and Verde told of the three items: the Blanket, the Berries, and the Mud and immediately all the knights were afire to find these items and save their princess from the fairies.